mendesfabio/eure-sdai-indexer/README.md

-# EURe/sDAI Indexer
+# EURe/sDAI Pool Analysis Indexer

-A Ponder indexer that analyzes the EURe/sDAI pool to simulate what token balances would have been if the cache rate duration had been properly configured at pool creation.
-This indexer tracks the difference between actual swap outcomes and what they would have been with fresh rate calculations.
+A Ponder indexer that analyzes the EURe/sDAI pool to simulate token balances if cache rate duration had been properly configured at pool creation.
+Tracks the difference between actual swap outcomes and expected outcomes using fresh rate calculations.

 ## How It Works